gw2scratch/arcdps-clears-friend-server/api.md

   account.
 - /v2/account/raids – used to access raid clear data

-Note that in future, more endpoints may be added to support new features (such dungeon clears and similar).
+Note that in future, more endpoints may be added to support new features (such as dungeon clears and similar).

+### Public clears

+Users may set a key to be have one of two privacy settings:

+- private – subtokens may only be accessed by friends (sharing to their account is required)
+- public – anyone may request the subtoken

+A list of public friends will be returned as part of the [state](#State).
+This done by providing `x-public-friends` as a header with a comma-separated list of account names (without leading `:`) Alternatively, you may provide multiple `x-public-friends` headers, each containing one account name.

 ## State